Skip to main content

 The medical documentation serves as the evidentiary link.
 A physician’s letter must articulate that the patient’s condition impairs the normal functioning of a major bodily system, such as the endocrine or digestive systems.

 For example, in a case involving a wellness program’s weight-loss competition, documentation for a patient with hypothyroidism would explain that the condition fundamentally alters the body’s metabolic rate (basal metabolic rate), making a standard model of “calories in, calories out” clinically inappropriate and potentially harmful.
-The documentation would establish that the operation of the is substantially limited, thus satisfying the legal criteria.
+The documentation would establish that the operation of the endocrine system is substantially limited, thus satisfying the legal criteria.

 What Is the Standard for a Reasonable Accommodation?